-There are lots of good options out there, but I stick with two for email marketing for my small entrepreneurs:
+There are lots of good email marketing services out there.
+Here are my two favorites for my small business clients:

-- Mail Chimp—A friendly, fun and relatively simple email marketing service that serves small to medium lists well.
-It’s free in the beginning with paid subscriptions available as you grow.
+- Mail Chimp—A friendly email marketing service that serves small to medium lists well.
+The free plan is very basic, but will work in the beginning; paid subscriptions and many other features are available as you grow.

-- Aweber—A little less user friendly, it’s good choice and more cost effective if you expect to grow your list substantially.
+- Aweber—A good, cost effective choice if you expect to grow your list substantially.

 How to Use Email Marketing Services

-There are three primary ways small businesses use email marketing services:
+There are three primary ways small businesses use their email marketing service:

-- Auto responder email(s)—a single or series of emails that is automatically sent in a specific order to subscribers from the moment they sign up for your email list.
-It can be a simple welcome or several emails designed to add value, educate, motivate, inspire, etc., to your subscribers.
+- Auto responder email(s)—a single or series of emails that is automatically sent in a specific order to subscribers from the moment they sign up for your email list and at pre-defined intervals going forward.
+It can be a simple single welcome email or a series of emails designed to add value, educate, motivate, inspire, etc., your subscribers.

 - One-time announcement—an individual email, often referred to as a “blast,” that is sent to your email list to announce a product, service, event, etc.

-- Newsletters—typically sent weekly or monthly to add value, announce, educate, motivate, inspire, etc.
+- Newsletters—typically sent monthly to add value, announce, educate, motivate, inspire, etc.

 Some More Helpful Email Marketing Tips

-Here are several helpful email marketing tips to help you be more effective:
+Here are several more helpful email marketing tips to enable you to be more effective:

-- Every email should come from the real YOU.
+- In most cases, it’s best that every email come from YOU (not the company).
 Think first person, not third.

 - Write to ONE person.
 Use “you” instead of “my subscribers.”